couchbaselabs/CouchCocoa/README.md

+⚠️ This repo is obsolete.
+TouchDB is now known as [Couchbase Lite](https://www.couchbase.com/products/lite).

 ## CouchCocoa: An Objective-C API To TouchDB and Apache CouchDB™

 CouchCocoa is a medium-level Objective-C API for working with [TouchDB][10] and [CouchDB][1] on iOS and Mac OS.
 By "medium-level" we mean: